Shadow and stability of quantum-corrected black holes: Introduction

 The rest of this paper is organized as follows.
-In Sec. \ref{sec-II}, an interior-exterior approach to OSD model is carried out by matching the exterior to the interior of dust collapsing star via boundary conditions, leading to an effective exterior spacetime.
-In Sec. \ref{sec-III}, we study the quantum gravitational effects on shadows and quasinormal modes of BHs.
-Our results are summarized and discussed in Sec. \ref{sec-IV}.
+In Sec.~\ref{sec-II}, we recall an interior to exterior approach for the OS model to obtain the effective exterior spacetime.
+In Sec.~\ref{sec-III}, we study the quantum gravitational effects on shadows and QNMs of BHs.
+Our results are summarized in Sec.~\ref{sec-IV}.
+The detailed derivation of the junction conditions in the main text will be presented in Appendix~\ref{appendix}.